 This allows all the ingredients to reveal their unique flavors, and blends them in a manner that other liquids or fats can’t facilitate.

-From a cuisine point of view, vino has four primary functions in the kitchen:
+From a purely cooking point of view, this beverage has four primary roles in the kitchen:

 As with any flavor intensives, a light touch is suggested when adding spirits from the grape of the vine – it should be used to enhance and accent foods, not to compete with other ingredients.